thebruce13/bbrotherton-hugo/content/blog/transitions-and-event-listeners.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 The browser was having a hard time rendering the nav with a blurred background as it slid in.
-So I attached a transitionEnd listener to it and applied the blur when it was fully in frame.
+So I attached a transitionend listener to it and applied the blur when it was fully in frame.

 ## Conclusion

-So we touched on transitions and the transitionEnd event listener.
+So we touched on transitions and the transitionend event listener.
 And now you know probably a lot more than you needed to fit the timing function.
 This is one of my favorite things in CSS because it makes the page feel more alive I hope it helps you in you web dev journey.
 That's all for now.